muxyz/website/paper.md

 our lives or the way we interact with people and the world around us.
 </p>

-<p>We're proposing a new operating system built from the ground up.
-Geared towards community first experiences using messaging,
-voice and video, rather than scroll, point and click.
+<p>We're proposing a new platform built from the ground up, geared towards community first experiences using messaging and voice, rather than scroll, point and click.
 Driven by our shared values, not exploitive and addictive consumerism.
 </p>

-<p>The outcome is to create a real world OS made for humans and launch an open network of services
+<p>The outcome is to create a real world platform made for humans and launch an open network of services
 which anyone can use, contribute to or benefit from financially.
 </p>
 </div>